krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 [dbmodules]
 ~~~~~~~~~~~

-Contains database specific parameters used by the database library.
+The [dbmodules] section contains parameters used by the KDC database
+library and database modules.
+The following tag may be specified
+in the [dbmodules] section:

+**db_module_dir**
+    This tag controls where the plugin system looks for modules.
+The
+    value should be an absolute path.

-Each tag in the [dbmodules] section of the file names a configuration
+Other tags in the [dbmodules] section name a configuration subsection
-section for database specific parameters that can be referred to by a
+for parameters which can be referred to by a realm's
-realm.
-The value of the tag is a subsection where the relations in
-that subsection define the database specific parameters.

-For each section, the following tags may be specified in the
+**database_module** parameter.
+The following tags may be specified in
-subsection:
+the subsection:

 **database_name**
     This DB2-specific tag indicates the location of the database in